tum-esm/ThingsBoard-Downloader/README.md

 - **Logs** will be generated in the `logs/` folder.
 - **Downloaded data** will be saved as **Parquet files** in the `data/` directory.

+## Determining Start and Stop Timestamps

+The tool determines the time range for retrieving telemetry data based on the following rules:

+1. **Custom Timestamp (Highest Priority)**
+   - If a custom timestamp is set in `config.json`, it is used as `startTS`.

+2. **Existing Local Data**
+   - If previous data exists, the latest stored timestamp is used as `startTS`.

+3. **ThingsBoard Query (If No Local Data)**
+   - If no local data is found, the tool requests the first available timestamp from ThingsBoard per device.

+4. **Stop Timestamp (`stopTS`)**
+   - Defaults to the current system time unless a custom value is set.

+This ensures efficient data retrieval while avoiding redundant downloads. 🚀

 ---

 ## Running Type Checks (MyPy)